filodb/FiloDB/README.md

 ```
 Verify this message `NodeClusterActor Actor[akka://filo-standalone/user/node/singleton/nodecluster#-528195195] said hello!` in the logs.
 The logs should also indicate kafka connections being setup for consumption for the dataset.
 Wait for this to happen.

 Now run the time series generator.
-This will ingest 10000 samples into the Kafka topic with timestamps 100 minutes ago
+This will ingest 20 time series (the default) with 100 samples each into the Kafka topic with current timestamps.
+The required argument is the path to the source config.
+Use `--help` for all the options.
-and with 20 partitions.

 ```
-java -cp tsgenerator/target/scala-2.11/tsgenerator-*.telemetry-SNAPSHOT filodb.timeseries.TestTimeseriesProducer -n 10000 -t 100 -p 20
+java -cp tsgenerator/target/scala-2.11/tsgenerator-*.telemetry-SNAPSHOT filodb.timeseries.TestTimeseriesProducer -c conf/timeseries-dev-source.conf
 ```

 At this point, you should be able to confirm such a message in the server logs: `KAMON counter name=memstore-rows-ingested count=4999`